vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 We are accustomed to growing the supply substantially every year – by nearly 8 percent.
 It would be helpful to deliberately plan to slowly wean ourselves from this rate of increase.
-For example, the first three years of implementation our government would create the same aver- age increase the private banks have been creating for the past 100 years.
+For example, the first three years of implementation our government would create the same average increase the private banks have been creating for the past 100 years.
 This would make it easier to see the differences in the economy due to the change in _system_ because changes could not be credited to a change in the _amount_ of new money.
 The predictability of the increase would